eclipse-archived/ceylon-lang.org/documentation/1.1/tour/index.md

 ### Selecting the JDK

-Ceylon requires Java 7, so you might need to verify that this is the version of Java you're using.
+Ceylon requires Java 7 or Java 8, so you might need to verify that you're using a supported version of Java.

 <!-- lang: bash -->
     bash$ java -version